The-Lazy-Engineers/ADRSafe/README.md

 How to use:
+- Login(Use forget password if you can't remember or signup if you don't have an account)
 - Open the website and enter symptoms faced by patient via the dropbox.
 - Click "Predict" to get the recommended drug.
 - Review the suggested drugs and read additional information.